 This post contains affiliate links, see my disclosure policy for more information.

 Let’s have some fun in the backyard, and rediscover nature.
-Or maybe you are going to be exploring the nature in your backyard for the first time because your “normal” life is busy, or you have moved and have a new yard to explore like us.
+Or maybe you are going to be exploring nature in your backyard for the first time because your “normal” life is busy, or you have moved and have a new yard to explore like us.

 I don’t believe that we should have our kids scheduled for every minute of every day.
 My kids don’t expect me to entertain them.
-I’m pretty sure that the only time they tell me that they are bored and expect me to entertain them is why I am doing something very exciting, like cleaning a toilet.
+I’m pretty sure that the only time they tell me that they are bored and expect me to entertain them is because I am doing something very exciting, like cleaning a toilet.
 Yes, apparently that is my kids’ idea of a fun time.

 Nature Camp Activities